AbdassalamAhmad/DevOps_Learning_Journey/Kubernetes/Readme.md

 ### Sharing Resources Rules:
 - ConfigMaps and Secrets can't be shared through different namespaces.
 - Services can be shared through different namespaces.
-- Columes and nodes can't live in namesspaces.
+- Volumes and nodes can't live in namespaces.

 ### How to Create Namespace:
 ```yaml